BE SAFE for the 4th of July and Summer

 Click below to listen to the Rules of the Road

-At Aiken & Aiken, P.C., we help people!
+At Aiken and Aiken P.C.
+Personal Injury Attorneys, we help people!
 We help them through their injury recovery and seek much-needed compensation to pay for medical expenses, pain and suffering, and other damages, especially while the injured person(s), may be unable to work.
 If you were injured by a negligent driver while biking, walking or running, we will work hard to get you the compensation you deserve.
 We are passionate about protecting the rights of the injured, and we will do everything we can to protect yours.

 To schedule a free consultation with a Massachusetts bike injuries attorney, call (508) 771-2266 or toll-free (800) 794-2291.
 You can also contact our law firm online.
 With offices in Hyannis and Falmouth, we represent clients on and surrounding Cape Cod and the Islands.

 Understanding the Rules of the Road in Massachusetts

 As a bike rider, there are a number of steps you can take to keep yourself safe and keep your children safe on the road.
 In addition, if you are involved in an accident and you were following these steps, the chances of recovering full compensation are much higher.
 Some of these steps are:

 - Riding with traffic, not against it

 - Wearing a helmet, and making sure your children wear helmets